Pikalex04/AnarchyDumper.py/README.md

 ## TODO
 - [x] Serialize every type of object dumped to JSON.
-- [ ] Make the dumper not loop on itself on any object.
+- [x] Make the dumper not loop on itself on any object.
 - [ ] Complete it.
+- [ ] Clean it.
 - [ ] Add releases.

 ## Contributing